RockingShip/jsFractalZoom/README.md

 # `jsFractalZoom`

-Fractal zoomer and splash codec written in JavaScript
+Fractal zoomer written in JavaScript

+There is also an image [gallery](https://rockingship.github.io/jsFractalZoom-media/gallery).

 Instead of an ad with tracking...
 Like to [donate ![opencollective](assets/opencollective-icon.svg)](https://opencollective.com/RockingShip) some appreciation for the use or inspiration this gives you?